jch254/starter-pack/README.md

 ## Overview

-Starter Pack combines React, Redux and Redux-saga with Auth0's Lock as a starting point for modern web apps with solid authentication.
+Starter Pack combines React (ft. hooks), Redux and Redux-saga with Auth0's Universal Login as a starting point for modern web apps with solid authentication.
 Why reinvent the wheel?
 The app utilises Rebass to keep things looking decent.
 I built this as a way to quickly prototype new ideas.

 Webpack (ft. various loaders/plugins/tools) is used to run a local development server and build